 8.4.3 – MD’s will provide a 15 minute arbitration period once scores have been posted to settle all scoring disputes.
 If an issue arises after the 15 minutes has elapsed, it will not be entertained.

-8.4.5 – For the 2019 Season, Tiff is asking all MD’s to do a short write-up on their matches including high resolution photographs and email this to Tiff within two weeks.
+8.4.5 – For the 2019 Season, Tiff is asking all MD’s to do a short write-up on their matches including high resolution photographs and email this to Tiff within one week.
 This information will then be complied into subsequent promotional articles in the printed media and online.
 Please also provide an electronic copy of the CoF and a list of highlights, it should include any major issues, problems with any competitors or RCO’s and any other information that may be of value to the PRL.

 8.5 Precision Rifle League Branding, Sponsorship Rights and Finances